Pop quiz – pick one (and only one) answer:

 What are your answers?
 You’re correct.
 You probably found yourself frustrated that you could only pick one.
 You wanted there to be an “e) All of the above” for each one, right?
 You saw the connections above in the questions and answers, yet our governance, public understanding, and management of these things is, more often than not, compartmentalized into silos.

 For the last decade, COMPASS has helped ocean scientists become better communicators.
-Yes, this means we help scientists speak plain English.
-But it’s more than that—communications isn’t just about speaking in a clear, compelling, and relevant manner—it’s also about engaging, listening, and leading – inside and outside of science.
+But it’s more than that—communication isn’t just about speaking in a clear, compelling, and relevant manner—it’s also about engaging, listening, and leading – inside and outside of science.
 Helping scientists make connections is at the heart of this.
 COMPASS has connected political scientists from New England with geologists from California to share information with Congress and Federal Agencies about the restoration in the Gulf of Mexico.
 We have connected anthropologists, ecologists, economists, fisheries experts, and oceanographers to realize the shared implications of their science for marine ecosystem-based management.
 Supporting scientists to cross traditional boundaries and disciplines has helped elucidate the connectivity within oceans.

 We bust silos.
 And we’re excited to see the ocean community increasingly embracing this ethos.
 Now we’re taking our own advice to the next level.
 COMPASS is beginning to expand our scope, looking to support scientists working on a myriad of issues including, connected to, and beyond oceans.